Web Applications Remain Prime Targets for Attackers

 WAF bypass

-Cymulate supports configuring and validating web applications that use OAuth 2.0 authentication, enabling assessment of sites protected by modern single sign-on (SSO) methods from identity providers such as Okta, Azure AD, Ping Identity, Google Workspace and Auth0.
+Cymulate supports configuring and validating web applications that use OAuth 2.0 authentication, enabling assessment of sites protected by modern Single Sign-On (SSO) methods from identity providers such as Okta, Azure AD, Ping Identity, Google Workspace and Auth0.
 This allows realistic validation of WAF protections within authenticated areas of enterprise web applications.

 Assessment results highlight gaps and weaknesses in WAF policies that could be exploited to manipulate applications and APIs or gain unauthorized access to data.
+Mitigation guidance is provided in the form of WAF rules, expressed in regular expression and, for select WAF platforms, translated into vendor-specific WAF rules to help teams address the identified gaps.

 We used Cymulate to assess the protection of one of our web applications and received a very high score, which was strange because we configured our WAF to protect the site.
 After some internal checks, we discovered that our WAF was not actually protecting the site.
 We would have been left completely vulnerable had Cymulate not shown us this gap.